verosampedro/git-capgemini/README.md

 Starting with GIT basics.

-Now connecting with Eclipse Workspace.
+Now connecting to Eclipse workspace.